contributor-assistant/github-action/README.md

           #signed-commit-message: 'For example: $contributorName has signed the CLA in #$pullRequestNo'
           #custom-notsigned-prcomment: 'pull request comment with Introductory message to ask new contributors to sign'
           #custom-allsigned-prcomment: 'pull request comment when all contributors has signed, defaults to **CLA Assistant Lite bot** All Contributors have signed the CLA.'
-          #use-dco-flag: 'Set this to true if you want to use a dco instead of a cla'

 ```